Lao6tu/Distributed-IoT-System/README.md

-# Distributed IoT System and Performance Analytics for PV System
+# Distributed IoT & Performance Analytics for PV System

 ## Project Overview
 This project focuses on developing a distributed IoT system to monitor and analyze the performance of solar panel installations.